osteopathy supplementary insurance

 Katrin Straub

-Back pain or tension troubles many Germans, but the costs for osteopathy are often a surprise.
-An additional insurance for osteopathy can help here and make access to this gentle healing method easier.
-Discover how to find the right coverage and what to consider.
+Back pain or muscle tension affect many Germans, yet the costs of osteopathy are often a surprise.
+Supplementary insurance for osteopathy can help here and make access to this gentle healing method easier.
+Find out how to choose the right cover and what to bear in mind.

 The topic in brief and concise terms